joshrau/omrails/README.md

 This is a small edit for testing

+One month Rails.
+This is the sample application for One Month Rails to teach yourself to code.

 This README would normally document whatever steps are necessary to get the application up and running.